benjaminlread/benjaminlread/teaching/teaching.md

 [Course sites](http://canvas.ucsc.edu/), pointers on [how to read](how-to-read.html) in college, [absence form](absence.pdf), guidelines for [presentations](presentations.html), guidelines for [reading responses](reading-responses.html), [research sources](research-sources.html) on comparative and international politics, information about [citing sources and avoiding plagiarism](citing-sources.html), citation [format requirements](http://politics.ucsc.edu/undergraduate/citation.html), [checklist](checklist-for-written-work.html) for all written work

 What should you call me?
-I ask that currently enrolled undergraduate students call me "Professor Read."
+I suggest that currently enrolled undergraduate students call me "Professor Read."
 All others should feel free to call me "Ben."

 ## Future courses
 In the 2017-18 academic year I expect to teach: Poli 141, <u>Politics of China</u> (fall); Poli 190t, <u>Governance and Conflict in East Asia</u> (winter); and Poli 140d, <u>Politics of East Asia</u> (spring).
 See below for previous syllabi of these courses.